 In addition, CMA provides opportunities for Lutheran facilities and services to be part of the aged-care discussion at the national level.
 Lutheran facilities and services represent a significant proportion of the aged-care sector and are thus able to join with other organisations to lobby governments for changes in legislation that will determine a more positive future for the elderly.
 CMA has two representatives on the National Aged Care Alliance, which is a representative body of peak national organisations in aged care, including consumer groups, providers, unions and health professionals.

-In 2012 a scholarship scheme was established for all pastoral carers working in Lutheran aged-care facilities was established.
-It was for those people already ministering in this specialised area of pastoral care, those wishing to enter it and those wanting to undertake research or create innovative resources.
-Since the scheme was established, we have broadened the criteria for eligibility and invite all those involved in ministry with the ageing to apply for funding that will support them in their training and in resourcing their ministry.
+Established in 2012, this scholarship scheme is for pastoral carers working in Lutheran aged-care facilities.
+It is for those people already ministering in this specialised area of pastoral care, those wishing to enter it and those wanting to undertake research or create innovative resources.
+We invite all those involved in ministry with the ageing to apply for funding that will support them in their training and in resourcing their ministry.

 'Ministry with Seniors'